 One of the things we like most about the cafe is the decor always looks clean and fresh, just like it was finished yesterday.

-Zippy is popular with mountain bikers and there's a bike rack outside, 90 minutes free car parking at the door and free Wifi.
+Zippy is popular with mountain bikers and there's a bike rack outside, and 90 minutes free car parking at the door.
 Serving breakfast, lunch and snacks in between.

 What's unusual?
 As well as the bright and funky decor there's a fruit bowl made of carrots behind the counter, and interesting art work on the walls.